 In a recent case the Supreme Court re-examined this area.
 The Court stated that two principles must be taken into account in determining the enforceability of a non-competition obligation:

-- The party which has the benefit or the restriction must establish that the non-compete was reasonable as between the parties by showing that it not only protected that party’s legitimate interests, but that it also went no further than was reasonably necessary in doing so.
+1. The party which has the benefit of the restriction must establish that the non-compete clause was reasonable as between the parties, by showing that it not only protected that party’s legitimate interests but also that it went no further than was reasonably necessary in doing so.

-- Assuming the test in paragraph 1 above is met, the party subject to the restrictions has the burden of establishing that it is unreasonable due to be against public policy.
+2. Assuming the test in paragraph 1 above is met, the party subject to the restrictions has the burden of establishing that it is unreasonable due to being against public policy.

 For a “legitimate interest” to be potentially protected, that interest does not have to be something which is directly related to the contract containing the restriction.
 In the case examined by the Supreme Court, the contract in question was a confidentiality agreement (also known as a non-disclosure agreement).
-The purpose of the agreement was simply to allow the flow of information from one party to the other, but the agreement contained a clause effectively preventing the recipient of the information from exploiting it for its own purposes.
+Its purpose was simply to allow the flow of information from one party to the other, but the agreement contained a clause prohibiting the recipient of the information from exploiting it for its own purposes.
 This was found to be enforceable, even though the agreement did not express that the provider of the information had any obligations or expectation of its own in relation to that information.